Damiano Brigo: Education and career

-Both during his run in the industry and his current work in academia, Brigo has been publishing academic and industry research that helped career progress.
+Both during his run in the industry and his current work in academia, Brigo has been publishing academic and industry research.
 His joint monograph on interest rate models with Fabio Mercurio, Brigo and Mercurio (2006) has been cited more than 3000 times as per Google Scholar and has been widely adopted by academics and practitioners, the 2001 first edition being already considered a standard reference by reviewers.

 Brigo also authored press columns and articles for The Banker and Risk Magazine.
 Brigo has been the most cited author for the technical section of Risk Magazine in the twenty years periods 1998–2017, and his research on credit-default-swaps (CDS)-calibration has been referenced in legal proceedings.
 More in detail, in 2011 the court of law in Novara, Italy, retried a case of financial intermediation after the bankruptcy of Lehman.
 The judgement explanation refers to Brigo's research article on credit calibration, which was an early online preprint version of Brigo, Morini and Tarenghi (2011), using their first passage firm-value models AT1P and SBTV to calibrate Lehman's CDS data, following an earlier application to Parmalat data.
 The court sentence states that "... in a recent study two different mathematical models (AT1P and SBTV) have been applied to the CDS trend of Lehman, and this shows that, despite a worsening of the estimate, even from a mathematical point of view, based on the CDS patterns, the survival probability of Lehman, even near the default event, was still high."

 Research on nonlinear filtering: projection filters

 Brigo started his research work with the development and study of the projection filters, during his Ph.D. with Bernard Hanzon and Francois Le Gland, published mainly in Brigo, Hanzon and Le Gland (1998, 1999).
 This initial version of projection filters was investigated by the Swedish Defense Research Agency.
 The projection filters are nonlinear filters based on the differential geometric approach to statistics, also related to information geometry.
-This work was part of Brigo's PhD studies, appearing in his PhD dissertation "Filtering by projection on the manifold of exponential densities".
+This work was part of Brigo's Ph.D. studies, appearing in his Ph.D. dissertation "Filtering by projection on the manifold of exponential densities".

 Projection filters approximate the stochastic partial differential equation (SPDE) of the optimal nonlinear filter, evolving in an infinite dimensional space, with a finite dimensional stochastic differential equation obtained via projection of the SPDE on a chosen finite dimensional manifold of probability densities.
 Brigo and co-authors considered different types of optimality criteria and metrics, leading to a variety of projection filters (besides the initial references, see in particular Armstrong and Brigo (2016), and Armstrong, Brigo and Rossi Ferrucci (2021)).

 Projection filters have been applied to several areas, including navigation, ocean dynamics, quantum optics and quantum systems, estimation of fiber diameters, estimation of chaotic time series, change point detection and other areas, with the relevant references listed in the related projection filters page applications.